goFrendiAsgard/zaruba/docs/run-task/run-task-interactively.md

 ?
 Do you want to load additional env?:
   ▸ 🏁 No
     📝 Yes, from file
-  ▸ 🏁 No
-    📝 Yes, from file
-  ▸ 🏁 No
-    📝 Yes, from file
-    📝 Yes, manually
 ✔ 🏁 No
 💀 1 of 1) humanName
 Search: █